yownas/sd-webui-lua/README.md

 ![sd-webui-lua](https://user-images.githubusercontent.com/13150150/235615238-a92f6395-d6f7-4e03-8d52-095edeb8aef2.png)

+# Usage

+It way too early to even try writing some sort of guide.
+You can see all functions if you open up the "Lua Extras..." at the bottom, but the best way to get started is probably by looking in the `examples` folder and tinker with those.

 # Issues & todo

 * Gradios Gallery seem to freeze if it get and empty result.
 "Solved" at the moment by giving it a 1x1 pixel place holder.